codelibs/fess-docs/en/13.16/install/install.rst

 Download and unzipped |Fess| and Elasticsearch to c:\\elasticsearch-<version> and c:\\fess-<version> respectively.

-Open a command propt and install Elasticsearch plugins to plugins directory.
+Open a command prompt and install Elasticsearch plugins to plugins directory.

 ::